Example 1: Social Media Users (Beginner Level - 1,200 words)

 Example 3: Leadership Styles (Advanced - 1,800 words)

-Topic: Classification by decision-making authority
+Topic: Classification by decision making authority

-Categories: 4 (Autocratic, Democratic, Laissez-Faire, Transformational)
+Categories: 4 (Autocratic, Democratic, Laissez Faire, Transformational)

-Level: Advanced - research-heavy, organizational theory, complex analysis
+Level: Advanced research, organizational theory, complex analysis

-Best for: 1,800-2,500 word research papers, upper-level coursework
+Best for: 1,800-2,500 word research papers, upper level coursework

 [KEY SECTIONS WITH ANNOTATIONS]

 INTRODUCTION (220 words): Opens with leadership crisis example.
 Establishes organizational psychology framework.
-Thesis integrates four categories with theoretical foundations (Blake-Mouton Managerial Grid, Lewin's leadership styles).
+Thesis integrates four categories with theoretical foundations (Blake Mouton Managerial Grid, Lewin's leadership styles).

 Annotation: